BSAO Fall Seminar & AGM

 Session #4

-Comparing Thermal Energy Demand Intensity and Peak Power in a Renovated historic Masonry Building utilizing both measured and estimated enclosure airtightness
+Thermal Demand vs. Peak Power in a Renovated Masonry Building

 Bomani Khemet, PhD, M.Eng, MBSc, P.Eng, University of Toronto